 To test the kill switch on my Windows laptop and Android phone, I kept switching between different servers.
 My connection was blocked as soon as I disconnected from a current location and remained offline until my traffic was securely rerouted through a new server.

 It’s important to note that this feature is turned off by default, so make sure to activate it on every device when you download VyprVPN for the first time.

-At the moment, VyprVPN Cloud works with DigitalOcean, Amazon Web Services (AWS), and VirtualBox, but the vendor is planning to expand its service area in the future.
+VyprVPN Cloud works with DigitalOcean, Amazon Web Services (AWS), and VirtualBox.

-I was disappointed to learn that VyprVPN only offers split tunneling on its Android app.
-Split tunneling is a useful function that allows selected apps to bypass the VPN.
-The feature is essential if you use your computer to control LAN devices (such as a printer) over WiFi, as it still gives you full access to them even with the VPN turned on.
-Split tunneling is also helpful if you need to access local content while using a VPN to spoof your location.
+I was disappointed to learn that VyprVPN only offers split tunneling, a helpful function that allows selected apps to bypass the VPN on its Android and macOS apps.
+This is annoying as the feature is essential if you use your computer to control LAN devices (such as a printer) over WiFi, as it still gives you full access to them even with the VPN turned on.
+Split tunneling is also useful if you need to access local content while using a VPN to spoof your location.